"Pecunia non olet" — or "money doesn't stink" — is a phrase ascribed to the Roman emperor Vespasian, who in 70 A.D. imposed a urine tax.

 This father-son encounter yielded the Latin phrase Pecunia non olet.
 It translates to “money doesn’t smell” or “money doesn’t stink.”

 By this remark, Vespasian meant that even if the item taxed — urine — reeked, the income it would generate for the state had no scent.
 Therefore, the levy was more than worth it.

 Since that time, the phrase has been used to promote the idea that the value of money is not tainted by where it came from.

 Aside from producing a famous phrase and funding the Roman treasury, Vespasian’s urine tax also had some effects on modern European language.
 Most notably, in Italian, old-fashioned public urinals are called vespasianos.
 In France, they’re called vespasiennes.

 But despite the humorous origins of these terms, we can’t argue that Vespasian’s tax didn’t work.
 According to historical records, Vespasian is said to have left the Roman treasury full of money for his heirs.

-Next, learn about the Roman emperor Commodus, a paranoid megalomaniac immortalized in the film Gladiator.
-Then, these 33 little-known facts about Ancient Rome will change the way you view history.
+After reading about Ancient Rome’s urine tax, learn about the Roman emperor Commodus, a paranoid megalomaniac immortalized in the film Gladiator.
+Then, these little-known facts about Ancient Rome will change the way you view history.